Writing Consultant Open Position Announcement

 *INTERVIEW AND TRAINING SCHEDULE*

-Note: We will not be able to consider your application if you cannot make the training dates.
+Please note: We will not be able to consider your application if you cannot make the training dates.
 If you have a minor scheduling conflict, please apply but note the scheduling problem in your cover letter/email.
 It may be possible to arrange to make up a small portion.
 We will be flexible with course conflicts for applicants from programs already in session and observance of religious holidays.

 Please email CV, cover letter, and interview availability to: